 “I’ve found that sometimes HR and DEI folks are doing all this stuff, and the leaders don’t even know about it.
-We want to make sure that they’re looped in so they can advocate and speak on our behalf,” said Warren.
+We want to make sure that they’re looped in so they can advocate and speak on our behalf,” said Aleah.
 “Say we’re doing a mentorship program for people of color.
 Our leaders can talk about that program with their teams and encourage people to be a part of that program.”

 Keeping communication open with the C-suite can improve transparency and accountability by ensuring every area of the business feels buy-in for the success of your DEI programs.
-Mitchell says she joins weekly exec meetings to give them updates and hold senior leaders accountable.
+Dacia says she joins weekly exec meetings to give them updates and hold senior leaders accountable.
 “I tell them, ‘These are the things we agreed on last week, and this is what we’re doing now based on what you agreed to.’
 That eliminates that opportunity for them to step back from what we agreed on, except in that moment.
 If objections have arisen since we last spoke, that gives us the opportunity to talk it through and to name those concerns so we can continue to address them.
 You need to keep that conversation going, so it isn’t just, ‘Go fix racism and we’ll see you in six months!’” she said.